AndyH96/csck507/README.md

 - Multinomial NaïveBayes (MlNB)
 - Logistic Regression (LR)

 Analyse their performance in classifying the level of toxicity of different comments.
-Please make use of the main metrics **(accuracy, F1-score, Recall, Precision, and AUC)** to compare the different algorithms.
+Please make use of the main metrics below to compare the different algorithms.
 Additionally, clearly explain the parameters defined for each model.
 Any MLpython Library can be used during implementation(such as sklearn and keras).
+- accuracy
+- F1-score
+- Recall
+- Precision
+-  AUC)

 Consider the main Feature Extraction methods studied in previous Lectures, such as TF-IDF and WordEmbeddings.
 Using the same three classifier previously analysed, change the Feature Extraction method initially used (for example, if you used Word Embeddings, change to TF-IDF) and repeat the previous experiments and observe if there is any considerable difference between the new results and the previous one (i.e. if the method of feature extraction impacts the classification performance).